corda/corda-runtime-os/wiki/CorDapp-Packaging.md

     keytool -importcert -keystore signingkeys.pfx -storepass "keystore password" -noprompt -alias gradle-plugin-default-key -file gradle-plugin-default-key.pem
     ```

-### Trust the signing key
+### Trust the R3 signing key

-The notary CPB is signed with a production signing key.
+The notary CPB is signed with an R3 production code signing certificate issued by the DigiCert.
 To use it import this certificate.

 1. Save the following text into a file named `digicert-ca.pem`